 With thousands of charges for driving while intoxicated (DWI) and driving under the influence of drugs (DUI) issued in New Jersey every year, there are certain questions that our skilled NJ DWI lawyers are asked on a regular basis.
 Among the most common questions about DWI charges in New Jersey is: Can I take a plea to reduce DWI charges and/or the penalties I’m facing?
-Unfortunately, the answer is no. New Jersey has strict and unwavering rules that Municipal Prosecutors across the state must follow.
-In this article, we will provide an in-depth explanation of plea bargaining in DWI cases in New Jersey.
+Fortunately, in some cases, you can.
+New Jersey used to have strict and unwavering rules that Municipal Prosecutors across the state had to follow, which prohibited plea negotiations for drunk driving charges.
+In this article, we will provide an in-depth explanation of plea bargaining in DWI cases in New Jersey and how the law has evolved and changed over time.
 Continue reading to learn more and please contact The Tormey Law Firm today at (201)-556-1570 or send us an email for a free consultation with an experienced DWI defense attorney.

 What is a plea agreement?

 You have likely heard the term “plea agreement” many times, but what does it actually mean from a legal perspective?
 A plea bargain is an agreement between the prosecutor and the defendant (often represented by defense counsel), with terms that allow the defendant to plead guilty to a lesser charge in exchange for more serious charges being dismissed.
 You can also take a plea to reduce the penalties you are facing for a specific charge.
 In these cases, the prosecutor will recommend the minimum to the judge prior to sentencing.
 Although plea agreements to downgrade or dismiss certain charges happen regularly in the New Jersey criminal justice system, some charges like DWI have their own rules and procedures.

 Are plea agreements allowed in New Jersey DWI cases?